workforce-data-initiative/dataatwork.org/user-stories/continuous-data-integration.md

 ![Data Valid](/img/data_ci.png)

-As a **Publisher or a Recipient of data** I want to make sure the data has a good structure and conforms to its schema **so that** i am producing and using high quality data and I don’t waste my time or that of users fixing up errors
+As a **Publisher or a Recipient of training or skills data** I want to make sure the data has a good structure and conforms to its schema **so that** i am producing and using high quality data and I don’t waste my time or that of users fixing up errors